CCA-Public/scope/README.md

 ### Elasticsearch

 Elasticsearch could also be installed in the same or different servers and its URL(s) can be configured through an environment variable read in the Django settings.
-The application expects Elasticsearch 6.x, which requires at least Java 8 in order to run.
-Only Oracle’s Java and the OpenJDK are supported and the same JVM version should be used on all Elasticsearch nodes and clients.
+The application requires Elasticsearch 7.x, which includes a a bundled version of [OpenJDK](http://openjdk.java.net/) from the JDK maintainers (GPLv2+CE).
+To use your own version of Java, see the [JVM version requirements](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup.html#jvm-version).

 The Elasticsearch node/cluster configuration can be fully customized, however, for the current implementation, a single node with the the default JVM heap size of 1GB set by Elasticsearch would be more than enough.
 It could even be reduced to 512MB if more memory is needed for other parts of the application or to reduce its requirements.
-For more info on how to change the Elasticsearch configuration check [their documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html), specially [the JVM heap size page](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html).
+For more info on how to change the Elasticsearch configuration check [their documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/settings.html), specially [the JVM heap size page](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/heap-size.html).

 The Elasticsearch indexes size will vary based on the application data and they will require some disk space, but it’s hard to tell how much at this point.